Statistics 186

 can bring two 8.5 by 11 sheets of notes (using both back and front) with you to

 the final.
-Otherwise the final is closed book, no internet access and no
+Otherwise, the final is closed book, no internet access, and no

 computer access.

-Where to get tech help: The Academic Resources
+Where to get tech

 Center has resources.
-For tech help you can chat with Nathan to
+For tech help you can chat with ????? to see if they can help and/or you can call